gizmo4487/tetrio-chat/README.md

 * python-socketio
 * pillow
 * requests
+* websocket-client (Very important if you do not want to be disconnected after 25 seconds!)

 ## How to run
 First, place the "resources" folder in the same directory as the script.
 Then, simply paste your TETR.IO token into a file called "token.txt" and run!